WPChill/strong-testimonials/readme.txt

 == Changelog ==

+= 2.31.6 - June 2, 2018 =
+* Fix bug when adding a custom field in view editor.

 = 2.31.5 - June 1, 2018 =
 * Fix XSS vulnerablilities reported by DefenseCode using Thunderscan.
 * Add spinner UI element while form is being submitted to deter visitor from navigating away.